Covid-19: What are the latest changes to the travel rules?

 Travellers planning to take advantage of the new policy must be fully vaccinated with jabs authorised by the EU's European Medicines Agency, the Food and Drug Administration in the US, or in the Swiss vaccination programme.

-Yes, they will be required to take a pre-departure test, and a PCR test on or before the second day after they arrive in England.
+Yes, they are required to take a pre-departure test, and a PCR test on or before the second day after they arrive in England.

 What about children?

-Children who usually live in the US or in one of the named European countries will be exempt from quarantine and the day eight test.
+Children who usually live in the US or in one of the named European countries are exempt from quarantine and the day eight test.

-Those aged between five and 10 will also be exempt from the pre-departure test, with under-5s exempt from all tests.
+Those aged between five and 10 are also exempt from the pre-departure test, with under-fives exempt from all tests.

 What is the situation in Scotland, Northern Ireland and Wales?